parkerhuynh/IEDG/README.md

 ### Data Generator

 Data Generator aims to create the data to train and evaluate the model.
 You can directly download the pre-generated data from [here](https://github.com/parkerhuynh/IEDG/tree/main/text-to-CDQL/data).
+If you want to create by yourself, you can edit the templates into the file named `data_templates.py` in the folder named `text-to-CDQL`.
+After that, you run the following code to generate the dataset:

+`python text-to-CDQL\data_generator.py`

 In the project directory, you can run: